Frequently Asked Questions….

 How much are classes?

-We have a selection of memberships also on offer which are 4 weekly or monthly billed cycle (dependent on the membership you choose) which reduces your class price down depending on what option to choose.
+We have a selection of memberships also on offer which are billed monthly.
+Or you can purchase class packs, both of which reduce your class price down depending on what option to choose.
 View our memberships here

 Members and Non-Members